Stanford in the Vale

 Prehistory

-When the last Ice Age retreated from this country in the late Palaeolithic Period, about 10,000 B.C., the area we now know as the Vale of White Horse would have been open, gradually developing into forests as the climate grew warmer.
+During the last Ice Age, the area we now know of as the Vale of the White Horse was a tundra environment which gradually developed into deciduous woodland as the ice sheets retreated (around 10,000 B.C.) and the climate grew warmer.

-Mesolithic Flints The Upper Thames and its tributaries which cross the Vale provided a relatively easy route from east to west by primitivite boats for the hunter-fisher people of the Mesolithic Period in search of food from the forest and river.
-Mesolithic flints have been found at both Stanford and Hatford, and indeed, there is evidence of seasonal occupation related to hunting in this period all along the Corallian ridge.
-Gradually, in the Neolithic Period, about 4000 B.C., forest clearance and primitive settlements began to form in the Vale with the introduction of farming.
+The Upper Thames and its tributaries, which cross the Vale, provided a relatively easy route from east to west by boat for the hunter gatherer population of the Mesolithic period (8,000 BC) in their search for food from the forests and rivers.
+Mesolithic flints (microliths) have been found at both Stanford and Hatford, and there is evidence of seasonal occupation related to hunting in this period all along the Corallian ridge.
+Gradually, in the Neolithic Period, about 4000 B.C., forest clearance and primitive settlements began to develop in the Vale with the introduction of farming.

 << Previous: Introduction Next: Romano-British >>